- Latin America

 Water is brought to the house using a gravity system from a natural spring.
 There is no electricity, so food is prepared on a gas stove and evenings are spent by candlelight.

 Outside there is a covered veranda with hammocks to rest upon.

 This Costa Rican Pub is located by the Turrubaritos river and serves as rest stop for locals wanting a meal, a beer or a stay.
 Palenque Mata de Platano offers 4 rooms with ceiling fan.
 The rooms are located right above the bar and restaurant.

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|

-INCLUDES Six nights at Cerro Lodge; one night in hotel in San Jose; non-riding activities; all transfers; most meals; riding as per itinerary; English speaking guide.
+INCLUDES Eight nights of accommodation; non-riding activities; all transfers; most meals; riding as per itinerary; English speaking guide.

 PAYABLE LOCALLY Meals and drinks in San Jose; drinks; airport departure tax; tips (USD 10 - USD 13 per day)